Fiber laser Fiber Laser | The universal Solution for your Laser Marking Needs

 - Dark, smooth laser markings on various metals, e.g. annealing on stainless steel

-Power classes: The right power for every application
+Performance classes: The right power for every application

 Cooling: Air-cooled for maximum availability

-Integration into production lines: compact and flexible
+Integration into production lines: Compact and flexible

 FOBA fiber lasers can be easily integrated into existing machines and production lines.
-Thanks to their compact design, flexible mounting options and the world's smallest marking head TITUS™, our systems are ideal for space-critical applications and automated processes.
+Thanks to their compact design, flexible mounting options, and the world's smallest marking head, TITUS™, our systems are ideal for space-critical applications and automated processes.

-Discover our white papers, application notes and case studies!
+Discover our white papers, application notes, and case studies!

 Laser marking of plastics